10 September 2025

 • Asset details: information about the equipment, including make, model and age

-Lenders may also check your credit score and confirm that the asset is for at least 51% business use.
+Lenders will also check your credit score and confirm that the asset is for at least 51% business use.

 The machinery I want to purchase requires new parts – does it need to be fixed first?